STEW-MAP: The Stewardship Mapping and Assessment Project

 Stewardship is defined as the activity or job of protecting, taking care of, or being responsible for something.

 Natural resource stewardship refers to people’s efforts to take care of the natural world.
-These stewardship activities may take place on public or private lands and include actions such as tree planting and/or pruning, community gardening, removal of litter or invasive species, creation of green public spaces or other community greening efforts, as well as activities that help conserve, improve, or address land, water, or air quality issues.
+These stewardship activities may take place on public or private lands and include actions such as tree planting and/or pruning, community gardening, watershed restoration, removal of litter or invasive species, creation of green public spaces or other community greening efforts, as well as activities that help conserve, improve, or address land, water, or air quality issues.
 STEW-MAP defines stewardship as consisting of six functions: conservation, management, education, advocacy, monitoring, and transformation.

 Civic engagement means working to make a difference in the civic life of our communities and developing the combination of knowledge, skills, values, and motivation to make that difference.
 It means promoting the quality of life in a community, through both political and non-political processes.